 Use canvas placed gently on top of the beautiful resulting liquid to create gorgeous art!

-Ready For New Dino Eggs Chemistry?
 Don’t Miss Dinosaur Bath Bombs!

 You love this activity so much, we created a new version that kids are going crazy over!
 Dinosaur Bath Bombs.
 This DIY project teaches more advanced chemistry and kids love taking their Dino Eggs into the bath tub and hatching their baby dinosaur.
 A fantastic follow up activity to this one with a more advanced chemistry lesson.

 Kids Learning Activities

 Kids of all ages love hatching Dino Eggs in this fun and easy Chemistry experiment.

 - 1 box baking soda

 Divide your baking soda into as many bowls as you want colours.